HamzaM3/HamzaM3/README.md

 # Finally !

 You have found the ultimate React developer on the web.
-Thanks to me, all of your components will come to life amd your features get completed.
+Thanks to me, all of your components will come to life and your features get completed.

 Take a look of all the projects I have done so far to verify my abilities.